zauzooz/goldenowl-devops-internship-challenge/README.md

 ## Your Mission 🌟
 Your mission, should you choose to accept it, is to craft a CI job that:
-- `Forks` this repository to your own GitHub account.
+1. Forks this repository to your personal GitHub account.
-- Dockerizes a Node.js application.
+2. Dockerizes a Node.js application.
-- Establishes an automated CI build process using GitHub Actions workflow and DockerHub.
+3. Establishes an automated CI/CD build process using GitHub Actions workflow and DockerHub.
-- Trigger CI tests when changes are pushed to the feature branch on GitHub.
+4. Initiates CI tests automatically when changes are pushed to the feature branch on GitHub.
+5. Utilizes GitHub Actions for Continuous Deployment (CD) to deploy the application to freely available cloud services such as [fly.io](https://fly.io), [render.com](https://render.com) or major cloud providers like AWS, Google Cloud, or Azure (Please submit the deployment link).

 ## The Bigger Picture 🌏
 This test is designed to evaluate your ability to implement modern automated infrastructure practices while demonstrating a basic understanding of Docker containers.
 In your solution, we encourage you to prioritize readability, maintainability, and the principles of DevOps.